waikato-llm/llm-dataset-converter/plugins/to-csv-pairs.md

                         None)
-  --col_input COL       The name of the column for the inputs (default: None) --col_output COL      The name of the column for the outputs (default: None)
+  --col_input COL       The name of the column for the inputs (default: None) --col_output COL      The name of the column for the outputs (default: None) -n, --no_header       For suppressing the header row (default: False)
 ```